sillsdev/TheCombine/docs/nuc_instructions_for_use/nuc_instructions_for_use.md

 ## 5. Power Off

-When all the users are done using _The Combine_, you can power off the NUC by pressing the power button again.
-The light in the power button will turn off or turn orange, depending on the model of NUC being used.
+When all the users are done using _The Combine_, power off the NUC by pressing the power button once. **_When the power button is pressed, the NUC will start to shutdown immediately.
+There will be no request for confirmation._** When the shutdown is complete, the light in the power button will turn off or turn orange, depending on the model of NUC being used.
+At this point, you may unplug the NUC from the AC power.

-**_When the power button is pressed, the NUC will shutdown immediately.
-There will be no request for confirmation._**
+Note that while you are using _The Combine_ your data are automatically stored in the database; there is no need to save your work before shutting down the NUC.